Address: 500 Quartermaster Court

 - Pollution Prevention and Good Housekeeping for Municipal Operations.

-The Jeffersonville MS4 is a member of the Southern Indiana Stormwater Advisory Committee (SISWAC), a partnership of Southern Indiana MS4 communities working together to promote stormwater quality in a consistent and cost-effective cooperative effort in public outreach and education, public participation, and construction site erosion control training.
+The City of Jeffersonville is a member of the Southern Indiana Stormwater Advisory Committee (SISWAC), a partnership of Southern Indiana municipal separated storm sewer systems (MS4) communities working together to promote stormwater quality in a consistent and cost-effective cooperative effort in public outreach and education, public participation, and construction site erosion control training.
 Quarterly meetings rotate among the member communities and are open to the public.
-Visit our website for the 2013 schedule and other activities and information.
+Visit the website https://www.siswac.org/ for meeting schedules along with other activities and information.

 The Jeffersonville MS4 partners with the Clark County Soil and Water Conservation District (SWCD) to implement public outreach and education, public participation, and construction site erosion control inspections and training.
 The SWCD provides numerous educational publications on stormwater runoff, watersheds, and backyard conservation, as well as providing educational programs in local schools and at the Clark County 4-H Fair.